The story behind fish hair sticks

 Green sandalwood felt right for the same reason.
 It can deepen and change in colour over time, so each piece continues to develop with light, wear, and time.
 I love that it does not stay exactly the same.

-Choose your base, choose your fish, and make it your own.
+Choose your fish, choose your base, and make it your own.